foglar/CobraV2/README.md

 - [ ] error messages as windows not terminal
 - [ ] improve readability of code
 - [ ] serial monitor setup port and baudrate
+- [ ] create a gui way of sending commands

 ## Sources